kitten-science/kitten-scientists/packages/documentation/docs/sections/log-filters.md

 You can control which events will be logged to the game log.
 Disable any option if the log message in that category get too excessive.

+## All KG log entries

+This will just uncheck all the log filters in KG itself, so that logging behavior remains consistent throughout resets.

 ## Adoring

 -   The galaxy has been adored on the [Religion](./religion.md) tab.